hwameistor/hwameistor/docs/docs/faqs.md

 1. Add a label (optional)

-   If it is not required to migrate the volumes during the node reboots, you can add the following label to the node before draining it.
+   If it is not required to migrate the volumes when the node reboots, you can add the following label to the node before draining it.

    ```bash